Husamidris/gofaqyourself/README.md

 # GoFAQYourself
-GoFAQyourself is a school related project about making a program in which you can manage FAQ Questions, search for them, delete and add them.
+GoFAQYourself is a school related project about making a program in which you can manage FAQ Questions, search for them, delete and add them.
 Yourself.